jl3676/jl3676.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Two projects featured at [CCN](https://2024.ccneuro.org/) in Boston.
+Two projects featured at the [CCN](https://2024.ccneuro.org/) conference in Boston.